Reza-Mahmoudian/Readme-Generator/README.md

 ## Test

-* You can test this application by running it and checking the readme file which named " YOURREADME.md " that is generated in 'dist' folder inside the application folder on your local machine.
+* You can test this application by running it and checking the readme file which named " YOURREADME.md " that is generated inside the application folder on your local machine.

 ## Questions